tsjondin/python-classify/README.md

 		# Treat the validation error as you wish

-Given this example the data given by json.loads must conform to the ResourceModel, that is it must look something like:
+Given this example the data given by json.loads must conform to the ResourceModel, that is, it must look something like:

 	{
 		"name": "some name",